CrowdStrike/glide-core/CONTRIBUTING.md

 - The Pull Request must go through a Design Review prior to merging.
 Contact the owners of this repository for information on formally requesting a Design Review.
 - The code must be as accessible as possible by using semantic HTML, `role` and `aria` attributes, and other accessibility techniques.
 Sometimes this requires the developer to research the best ways to make a component accessible.
 The [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/) is a great resource to start with.
 If you are not sure how to make a component accessible, reach out to the team - we'd be happy to help!
-- PRs must include tests.
+- PRs must include unit and visual regression tests.
 If something cannot be tested, it should be documented as to why via code comments.
 - New or updated functionality must be documented with Storybook.
 - Static strings must be [localized](https://lit.dev/docs/localization/overview/).
 - The PR must follow our established patterns under our [Coding Guidelines](#coding-guidelines).
 Anything that deviates from these patterns must be discussed with the team.